 Here’s the whole process.

-• Create.
-Once you’ve agreed on the design, our construction response team figures out the costs.
+- Create.
+Once you’ve agreed on the design, our construction response team figures out the costs to create it.
 Then we arrange partners, such as Rotary Clubs across BC, to supply the materials and construction equipment.
 We also find volunteers.
-In either case, we engage your community to make sure you’re ready for visitors to work with you on the building.
+In either case, we engage your community to make sure you’re ready for visitors to work with you on the building we create together.

 Write to Read BC’s partners at Rotary Club are experienced fundraisers that understand the impact on literacy of their work.
 Please consider contributing.
 You can volunteer or donate cash and charitable gifts in kind.